hotgazpacho/hotgazpacho.github.com/index.md

 layout: default
 title: hotgazpacho
 ---
-# Movin' to github&hellip;
+# Moved to github&hellip;
-&hellip; I'm in the process of moving this blog to github.
-Many of my posts are broken, but I'm working on fixing them.
-Promise.
+&hellip;I'moved this blog to github.
+Some of my posts' formatting are broken, but I'm working on fixing them.
+If you find one that is, drop me an email and I'll add it to the queue!
-I'm also working on a new design.